What causes autism?

 Environmental factors

-Finally, more research by Professor McGrath has found that older fathers – particularly those over 50 at the time of conception – have a greater chance of having a child with autism, potentially as a result of new genetic mutations that affect brain development.
+Finally, more research by Professor McGrath has found that older fathers – particularly those over 50 at the time of conception – have a greater chance of having a child with ASD, potentially as a result of new genetic mutations that affect brain development.

 Brain wiring